RWS/studio-api-docs/apiconcepts/filetypesupport/the_filter_component_builder.md

 This File Type Component Builder is for a filter that uses the classes ```SimpleTextSniffer```, ```SimpleTextParser``` and ```SimpleTextWriter``` defined in the assembly ```SimpleText```.

 As you may have noticed, the ```SimpleTextFilterComponentBuilder``` implementation of ```IFilterComponentBuilder``` references a lot of types that are defined in the ```Sdl.FileTypeSupport.Framework.Implementation``` assembly.
-This is where the main part of the SDL File Type Support Framework implementation resides.
+This is where the main part of the  File Type Support Framework implementation resides.

 # [C#](#tab/tabid-1)
 ```cs